ninoc/NASA-Internship/Fellow and Institution Map/README_MapDetails.txt

-Hi !
-Thanks for accessing my files.
-This should just be Nino looking at this to make sure I didn't mess anything up when tweaking my code for GitHub testing.
-If you're not Nino, please delete these files.
-Thanks.

 Eventually I will include a more detailed disclaimer and description in this file.
 I'm continuously working on it, so make sure to check back for updates.

 Necessary packages: